When Your Child Has a Chronic Kidney Disease

-Long-term prednisone treatment can lead to or aggravate acne in teens.
+Long-term prednisone treatment can cause acne (or make it worse) in teens.
 To an adolescent dealing with body image, a clear complexion might be just as important as controlling the kidney disease.

-Besides the stress of having a chronic illness, your child is going through all of the trials and tribulations of growing up as experienced by all kids.
-Treat him or her as a child first, which includes establishing standards of behavior.
-Sometimes, those standards have to be relaxed or suspended during particularly difficult times; the trick is picking them up again after your child's health improves.
+Besides the stress of having a chronic illness, your child is going through the trials of growing up, just like other kids.
+Treat him or her as a child first, which includes setting rules about behavior.
+Sometimes, those standards can be relaxed during particularly difficult times; the trick is picking them up again after your child's health improves.

 Keep the lines of communication open so everyone knows what's happening and never hesitate to ask for help from your doctor or a mental health professional if you think it might be needed.